rethinkdb/rethinkdb-rs/api/python/accessing-rql/connect.md

 - `host`: host of the RethinkDB instance.
 The default value is `localhost`.
 - `port`: the driver port, by default `28015`.
 - `db`: the database used if not explicitly specified in a query, by default `test`.
-- `auth_key`: the authentification key, by default the empty string.
+- `auth_key`: the authentication key, by default the empty string.
 - `timeout`: timeout period in seconds for the connection to be opened (default `20`).

 If the connection cannot be established, a `RqlDriverError` exception will be thrown.